 There are several different types of bacteria that can cause disease in cats, including Salmonella, Campylobacter, and Escherichia coli.

 These bacteria can cause vomiting, diarrhea, and fever in both cats and humans.
 In severe cases, they can lead to serious illnesses such as pneumonia or meningitis.
-Cats can also transmit parasites such as roundworms and tapeworms to humans.

 These parasites can cause a variety of problems including abdominal pain, nausea, and diarrhea.
 In some cases, they can even lead to blindness or death.
 The best way to protect yourself from diseases carried by your cat is to practice good hygiene.